kavyashree-205/BASIC-PYTHON-PROJECTS/README.md

 4. Csv module: For reading the dowmloaded csv file.

 5. Time module: For implementing time gap for better user experiance.

+*****TEXT BASED ROLLING DICE*****

+This project is a text based rolling dice simulator where the user can choose either rolling a single die or multiple dice.
+I have provided with an option of anytime exit from the terminal.
+It is a beginner level python mini project.